JWang6464/Hands-on_Python_Data_Structures/README.md

 # Hands on Python Data Structures

 ## Overview
-This project explores the foundational data structures in Python—**lists**, **dictionaries**, and **tuples**—through practical, hands-on tasks.
+This project explores the foundational data structures in Python including **lists**, **dictionaries**, and **tuples**.
+This is done through practical, hands-on tasks.
 It was created as part of the Cognizant Externship – Python Fundamentals program.

 ## Tasks Covered